Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

-Lourdes Gurriel Jr., with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Brandon Williamson on the mound, August 24 at 9:40 PM ET.
+Lourdes Gurriel Jr. -- batting .314 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Hunter Greene on the mound, on August 25 at 9:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Rangers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Reds